PerfectlyNormal/scorm/README.md

 # Scorm

 SCORM is a gem implementing bits and pieces of the SCORM 2004 4th Edition specification.
-The eventual goal is to support it all, but that might take a while.
+The eventual goal is to support it all, but that will take a while.

+This gem has gathered some inspiration from the [gem by mindset](https://github.com/mindset/scorm), but is being made anew.

+## Main Goals:

+1. Parse SCORM packages and create a representation of everything useful.
+2. Write the manifest and all associated files to disk, creating a SCORM package suitable for redistribution
+3. Handle the RTE-bits, so the library can be used as a backend/basis for a full-featured LMS.

+## Additional Goals:

+1. Support the older versions of the standards for maximum compatibility.

 ## Installation